joomengine/jcb-documentation/081-Easy-Validation-Rules-for-Fields-in-JCB.md

 <field name="name" type="text" label="Name" validate="myvalidation" />
 ```

-At the top of the XML file, you’ll see a reference to the rules path:
+At the top of the XML file, you'll see a reference to the rules path:

 ```xml
 <fields rules="components/com_yourcomponent/models/rules" />